Smoking and breast cancer risk

 This summary table contains detailed information about research studies.
 Summary tables are a useful way to look at the science behind many breast cancer guidelines and recommendations.
 However, to get the most out of the tables, it’s important to understand some key concepts.
 Learn how to read a research table.

-Introduction: Smoking increases the risk of many types of cancer (including cancers of the lung, kidney and pancreas).
+Smoking increases the risk of many other types of cancer (including cancers of the lung, kidney and pancreas).

 Learn more about smoking and breast cancer risk.

 Learn about the strengths and weaknesses of different types of studies.